HeardLibrary/digital-scholarship/script/r/structures.md

 ![](../images/create-data-frame.png)

-In the example screenshot above, I've chosen to save my script in a file called `organism-example.R`.
+In the example screenshot above, I've chosen to save my script in a file called [organism-example.R](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/r/organism-example.R).
 I loaded the script into the editor pane, highlighted all of the lines, then clicked **Run**.
 As the script runs, each command is executed in the Console pane and each of the created data structures is listed in the **Environment** tab of the upper right pane.

 ![](../images/view-data-frame.png)